lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/ScrollView/README.md

 <script src="node_modules/@lmc-eu/spirit-web/js/cjs/spirit-web.min.js" async></script>
 ```

-Check the [component's docs in the web package][web-js-api] to see the full documentation of the plugin.

 Please consult the [main README][web-readme] for how to include JavaScript plugins.

 Or, feel free to write the controlling script yourself.

+👉 Check the [component's docs in the web package][web-js-api] to see the full documentation and API of the plugin.

 ## API